BIPARTISAN TEAM

 B.A. – Stanford University

-Prior to Stellantis, Alex served as a trade counsel on the House Ways & Means Committee from 2007-2012.
-There, he helped the Committee enact into law Trade Adjustment Assistance, tariff preference program, Burma sanctions and Miscellaneous Tariff Bill legislation, as well as pass the U.S.-Peru, U.S-Korea, and U.S.-Panama free trade agreements.
-Alex began his service on Capitol Hill in 2005 as counsel to Senator Ron Wyden (D-OR) where he managed a broad portfolio that included trade, judiciary, foreign policy, and national security issues.
+Prior to Stellantis, Alex served as a trade counsel to the House Ways & Means Committee from 2007-2012.
+His legislative accomplishments include the U.S.-Peru, U.S-Korea, and U.S.-Panama free trade agreements, Trade Adjustment Assistance, African tariff preference program, Burma sanctions, and Miscellaneous Tariff Bill legislation.
+Alex began his service on Capitol Hill in 2005 as counsel to Senator Ron Wyden (D-OR), now the lead Democrat on the Senate Finance Committee, where he managed a broad portfolio that included trade, judiciary, foreign policy, and national security issues.

-Alex currently serves on the board of directors of the Washington International Trade Association, a non-profit, non-partisan forum for dialogue on trade policy.
-He previously served on the boards of the American Auto Policy Council and the National Foreign Trade Council.
+Alex sits on the Washington International Trade Association Board of Directors and on the Silverado Policy Accelerator Strategic Council, and previously served on the boards of the American Auto Policy Council and the National Foreign Trade Council and the Steering Group of the Global Alliance for Trade Facilitation.
 He is also a past chair of the National Association of Manufacturers’ Customs and Border Working Group.